jaclu/tmux-menus/README.md

 In `scripts/utils.sh` there is a function log_it, and a variable log_file.
 If log_file is defined, any call to log_it will be printed there.
 If it is not defined, nothing will happen.
 So log_it lines can be left in the code.

-If you are triggering a menu from the command line, you can use direct echo, but then you need to remove it before deploying, since tmux will see any script output as an potential error and display it in a scroll back buffer.<br>
+If you are triggering a menu from the command line, you can use direct echo, but then you need to remove it before deploying, since tmux will see any script output as an potential error and display it in a scroll back buffer.
 If tailing a log file is unpractical, a more scaleable way to achieve the same result as echo would be to set `log_file='/dev/stdout'`

 To trigger log output, just add lines like: